In the Name of Allah, the Most Gracious, the Most Merciful

 The things named here are the center of attraction for human beings, out of which, women come first and then the children.
 For whatever man goes about procuring is because of the needs of his family – the wife and children.
 Then come other forms of wealth and possessions – gold, silver, cattle and tillage – means for earning a living and competing with others.

-Why has man been made in a way that he is temperamentally attracted to these things?
+Why was a man created to be temperamentally attracted to these things?

 The answer is that Allah subhanahu wa ta’ala has done so in His ultimate wisdom.
 Let us consider:

-If man was free from trials and temptations then Paradise would become meaningless for him.
+If a person was free from trials and temptations then Paradise would become meaningless for him.

 Love for Women